Saved Houston Residents from 16 Floor High Rise Fire, 1975

 I discovered a high-rise fire and ran up 16 floors to evacuate residents in 1975.
 I was returning on a Sunday afternoon from a trail ride.
 I had been riding trail rides for over 50 years, so I was coming back to the house.

-I was going down St.Felipe street and the Inwood Manor High Rise is on St. Felipe near River Oaks and I saw smoke coming out of the top floor of the building and it was billowing out, so I rushed in there, I parked my car and rushed in the lobby and went to the front desk and they didn’t even know there was a fire, so I told them that the top floor was on fire and that they needed to evacuate the building.
+I was going down St.Felipe street and the Inwood Manor High Rise is on St. Felipe near River Oaks.
+I saw smoke coming out of the top floor of the building and it was billowing out.
+So I rushed in there, I parked my car and rushed in the lobby and went to the front desk.
+They didn’t even know there was a fire, so I told them that the top floor was on fire and that they needed to evacuate the building.
 So, I knew better than to catch an elevator because I would get stuck some place, so I started running up the floors.

-The first 4 inches there was no smoke, above that there was smoke, so I stuck my nose down into that 4-inch space where I could breathe and then I went from door to door, banging on the doors getting people out to evacuate and I totally walked down the stairs and then I went back down myself after I got everybody out and then the fire department arrived.
+The first 4 inches there was no smoke, above that there was smoke.
+So I stuck my nose down into that 4-inch space where I could breathe.
+And then I went from door to door, banging on the doors getting people out to evacuate.
+I totally walked down the stairs and then I went back down myself.
+After I got everybody out and then the fire department arrived.
 The next day in the Houston Chronicles there was a story about a mysterious stranger who rushed in and saved everybody from death by fire.